acaird/public-speaking/Cloud/Cloud-Native-Infrastructure.md

 We desparetly need to free ourselves mentally from the old paradigms of developing software ON infrastructure.
 We need to begin developing our software WITH infrastructure.

-According to Dr. Kakua of MIT there are many types of potential civilization milestones a civilization can achieve.
+According to Dr. Kaku of MIT there are many types of potential civilization milestones a civilization can achieve.
 The human race is slowly approaching a Type 1 civilization, but is at risk of failure.

 It is commonly believed that the crux of achieving a type 1 civilization can ultimately be the breaking point for a species' evolution.